-The Company's revenue and operating results can fluctuate significantly from quarter-to-quarter, and in some cases, year-to-year.
+Revenue and operating results can fluctuate significantly from quarter-to-quarter, and in some cases, year-to-year.
 Customer requirements are determined by refueling schedules for nuclear reactors, which generally range from 12 to 18 months (or in some cases up to 24 months), and are in turn affected by, among other things, the seasonal nature of electricity demand, reactor maintenance, and reactors beginning or terminating operations.
 Utilities typically schedule the shutdown of their reactors for refueling to coincide with the low electricity demand periods of spring and fall.
 Thus, some reactors are scheduled for fall refueling, spring refueling or for 18-month cycles alternating between both seasons.
 In addition, USEC provides customers a window ranging from 10 to 30 days to take delivery of ordered product.
 The timing of larger orders for initial core requirements for new nuclear reactors also can affect operating results.
-Refueling orders typically average \$14.0 million per customer order for the Company's uranium enrichment services.
-The Company plans its cash outlays for power and other production costs, a significant portion of which is fixed in the short term, on the basis of meeting customer orders and achieving revenue targets for the year.
+Refueling orders typically average \$14.0 million per customer order for uranium enrichment services.
+USEC plans its cash outlays for power and other production costs, a significant portion of which is fixed in the short term, on the basis of meeting customer orders and achieving revenue targets for the year.
 As a result, a relatively small change in the timing of customer orders may cause earnings and cash flow results to be substantially above or below expectations.
-Notwithstanding this variability, the Company has significant backlog based on customers' estimates of their requirements for uranium enrichment services.
+Notwithstanding this variability, USEC has significant backlog based on customers' estimates of their requirements for uranium enrichment services.

-The financial statements, discussed below, are not necessarily indicative of the results of operations and financial position in the future or what the results of operations and financial position would have been had the Company been a private sector stand-alone entity during the periods presented.
+The consolidated financial statements, discussed below, are not necessarily indicative of the results of operations and financial position in the future or what the results of operations and financial position would have been had USEC been a private sector stand-alone entity during the periods presented.

-Revenue.
-Substantially all of the Company's revenue is derived from the sale of uranium enrichment services, denominated in SWU.
-Although customers may buy enriched uranium product without having to supply uranium, virtually all of the Company's contracts are for enriching uranium provided by customers.
+Substantially all of USEC's revenue is derived from the sale of uranium enrichment services, denominated in SWU.
+Although customers may buy enriched uranium product without having to supply uranium, virtually all of USEC's contracts are for enriching uranium provided by customers.
 Because orders for enrichment to refuel customer reactors (1) occur once in 12, 18 or 24 months and (2) are large in amount averaging \$14.0 million per order, the percentage of revenue attributable to any customer or group of customers from a particular geographic region can vary significantly quarter-by-quarter or year-by-year.
 However, customer requirements and orders over the longer term are more predictable.
-The Company estimates that about two-thirds of the nuclear reactors under contract operate on refueling cycles of 18 months or less, and the remaining one-third operate on refueling cycles greater than 18 months.

-Revenue could be negatively impacted by NRC actions suspending operations at domestic reactors under contract with the Company.
-In addition, business decisions by utilities that take into account economic factors, such as the price and availability of alternate fossil fuels, the need for generating capacity and the cost of maintenance could result in suspended operations or early shutdowns of some reactors under contract with the Company.
+USEC estimates that about two-thirds of the nuclear reactors under contract operate on refueling cycles of 18 months or less, and the remaining one-third operate on refueling cycles greater than 18 months.
+Revenue could be negatively impacted by NRC actions suspending operations at domestic reactors under contract with USEC.
+In addition, business decisions by utilities that take into account economic factors, such as the price and availability of alternate fossil fuels, the need for generating capacity and the cost of maintenance could result in suspended operations or early shutdowns of some reactors under contract with USEC.

-The Company's enrichment contracts are denominated in U.S. dollars, and while the Company's revenue is not directly affected by changes in the foreign exchange rate of the U.S. dollar, the Company may have a competitive price disadvantage or advantage depending upon the strength or weakness of the U.S. dollar.
-This is because the Company's primary competitors' costs are in the major European currencies.
+USEC's enrichment contracts are denominated in U.S. dollars, and while revenue is not directly affected by changes in the foreign exchange rate of the U.S. dollar, USEC may have a competitive price disadvantage or advantage depending upon the strength or weakness of the U.S. dollar.
+This is because the primary competitors' costs are in the major European currencies.